ubyssey/volunteer/installation/docker.md

     cd ubyssey.ca
     python manage.py migrate
     ```

+3. Add login to database.

+    ```bash
+    python manage.py createsuperuser
+    ```

+    This will prompt you to add an email adress and password.
+You will then be able use these credentials to login to the wagtail admin

 Once the database has been populated, and migrations have been applied, you should be able to proceed to `localhost:8000` and `localhost:8000/admin` to view your local ubyssey.ca and Wagtail running from your ubyssey-dev Docker container.